BiggestJun/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is a free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks change of files.
 creating a new branch is quick.